artefactual/archivematica-docs/user-manual/administer/dashboard-admin.rst

 #.
 When you reingest an AIP, you are given the opportunity to select which
    processing configuration you'd like to use.
 #.
-You can download the processingMCP.xml file by clicking **Download** and
+You can download the processingMCP.xml file by clicking **Download**.
+Then,
-   include it at the top level of your transfer.
+   rename the file `processingMCP.xml` and include it at the top level of your transfer.
 Archivematica will then use this to automate your transfer selections, rather than the default configuration.
 For more information on the processingMCP.xml file, see :ref:`Creating a custom config with processingMCP.xml <processingmcp-file>`.

 All other transfers will use the default processing configuration.